 A string of 7" and split releases followed over the next few years, including a split with the New York-based Frame, another alongside Portland's Kind of Like Spitting entitled Your Living Room's All Over Me, and a 2007 release with New Jersey pop-punkers the Ergs!
-Yo Yo Records, a German label, then took the liberty of gathering most of the band's existing demos and 7" recordings, compiling them together, and releasing the final product as The First Collection.
+Yo Yo Records, a German label, then took the liberty of gathering most of the band's existing demos and 7" recordings, compiling them, and releasing the final product as The First Collection.
 Lemuria's first full-length record, Get Better, was handled by Asian Man Records and appeared in February 2008 to considerable praise and positive reviews.
-Pebble, the band's second album, followed in early 2011. ~ Corey Apar, Rovi
+Pebble, the band's second album, arrived in early 2011, followed by Distance Is So Big in 2013. ~ Corey Apar, Rovi